Rex Chapman: Amateur career

 Chapman was a star with the Kentucky Wildcats.
 His freshman year, he averaged 16 points a game, was named Southeastern Conference (SEC) Freshman of the Year, set a record for points by a freshman, and led the Wildcats to the 1987 NCAA tournament.
-He improved his sophomore year average to 19 points a game.
+Chapman improved his sophomore year average to 19 points a game.
 Chapman, joined by teammates such as future NBA journeyman Winston Bennett, helped lead Kentucky to the SEC title with a 27–6 record.
-The Wildcats were ranked as the 6th college basketball team in the nation by the Associated Press and United Press International and secured the No. 2 seed in the South region of the 1988 NCAA tournament.
+The Wildcats were ranked as the sixth college basketball team in the nation by the AP and UPI and secured the No. 2 seed in the South region of the 1988 NCAA tournament.
 Kentucky reached the Sweet Sixteen, where Chapman scored a career best 30 points in a losing effort against Villanova.
 Chapman was named to the All-SEC Team both of his college years and amassed a total of 1,073 points before opting to enter the NBA draft.
-Chapman left the University as a "campus legend" with the nickname "King Rex".
+Chapman left the university as a "campus legend" with the nickname "King Rex".

 Chapman found the off-court scrutiny and attention difficult.
 He said he was harassed by other students and the coaching staff for continuing to date his black high school girlfriend.
 "It wore on me," said Chapman, who is white.
 "It was hateful."

 Professional career

 Charlotte Hornets

-The Charlotte Hornets of the National Basketball Association (NBA), an expansion team, selected Chapman with the 8th overall pick in the 1988 NBA draft; he became the first player ever drafted by the Hornets.
+The Charlotte Hornets of the National Basketball Association (NBA), an expansion team, selected Chapman with the eighth overall pick in the 1988 NBA draft; he became the first player ever drafted by the Hornets.
 Chapman averaged 16.9 points per game in his rookie season.
-Chapman competed in the 1990 and 1991 Slam Dunk Contests, earning recognition for his dunks where he would flip the ball.
+Chapman competed in the 1990 and 1991 Slam Dunk Contests, earning recognition for his dunks, where he would flip the ball.
 After two-and-a-half seasons with the Hornets, Chapman was traded midway through the 1991–1992 season to the Washington Bullets.
 He was injured, however, and could only participate in the final game of the season.